24Tech-io/nursepor_stable/STRIPE_PAYMENT_SETUP.md

 # Stripe Payment Setup Guide

-This guide will help you configure Stripe payments for your LMS Platform.
+This guide will help you configure Stripe payments for your Nurse Pro Academy.

 ## Step 1: Create a Stripe Account